Practice Policies & Patient Information

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Mid Sussex Health Care in the last financial year was £103,707 before tax and National Insurance.
-This is for 4 full time GPs, 8 part time GPs, and no locum GPs who worked in the practice for more than six months.
+The average pay for GPs working in Mid-Sussex Health Care in the last financial year was £106,129 before tax and National Insurance.
+This is for 4 full time GPs and 9 part time GPs who worked in the practice for more than six months.

 IT Policy